-- Were you relieved to hear a view that reinforces your own? - Were you feeling defensive and preparing your counterargument? - Were you making assumptions about other aspects of this person as they shared their view? - Read one more polarising statement and ask people to again move accordingly to the side of the room that reflects their point of view. - This time, instead of asking for feedback, invite participants to now move to the exact opposite position, occupying the space in contrast to their view. - 9 F Tell participants: - 'Step into the shoes' of someone with the opposite view to your own. - Be curious about the person with that view. - What are their life experiences?
-What might they be hoping for, or fearful of? - Ask two people: - Share the opposite view as if it were your own (using 'I', 'me' not 'she/he/they'). - Where do you think the person who holds that view might be coming from? - How does it feel to see the issue from the other person's point of view?
+- Were you relieved to hear a view that reinforces your own? - Were you feeling defensive and preparing your counterargument? - Were you making assumptions about other aspects of this person as they shared their view? - Now ask everyone to move to the exact opposite position in the room, occupying the space in contrast to their view. - 8 Tell participants: - 'Step into the shoes' of someone with the opposite view to your own. - Be curious about the person with that view. - What are their life experiences?
+What might they be hoping for, or fearful of? - 9 Ask two people: - Share the opposite view as if it were your own (using 'I', 'me' not 'she/he/they'). - Where do you think the person who holds that view might be coming from? - How does it feel to see the issue from the other person's point of view?